What would you choose, Hubstaff or WebWork?

 WebWork Time Tracker offers 4 types of Screenshot modes:

-- Screenshot mode: the Tracker will take random screenshots of the screen once in every 10 minutes.
-Users get a notification about every screenshot with a small pop up.
-The user can preview, zoom the screenshot, type or change the activity description and can decide whether to keep the screenshot or to delete it.
-Only users can delete screenshots.
+- Screenshot mode: the Tracker will take random screenshots of the screen from 1 to 3 times in every 10 minutes.
+Users get a notification about every screenshot with a small pop-up.
+The user can preview, zoom the screenshot, type, or change the activity description and can decide whether to keep the screenshot or delete it.

-- Background mode: the Tracker will work silently on the background and will not notify you about screenshots.
+- Background mode: the Tracker will work silently in the background and will not notify users about screenshots.

 - Blurred screenshot mode: users will have blurred screenshots.